Nucleus Segmentation and Analysis in Breast Cancer with the MIScnn Framework: Methods

 \subsection{Data Source and Exploration}

-\textbf{NuCLS Datasets.} The raw images are provided from the Cancer Genome Atlas (TCGA) program, which is supervised by the National Cancer Institute \cite{TCGA} \cite{NationalCancerInstitute}.
+\textbf{NuCLS Datasets.} The raw images are provided from the Cancer Genome Atlas (TCGA) program, which is supervised by the National Cancer Institute \cite{TCGA}.
 Every slide is associated with a breast cancer patient and a scan of the breast tissue.
 The NuCLS dataset study \cite{NuCLS} has split down the scans into 1 $mm^2$ picture tiles, which capture a region of interest.
 They also provide for every tile a separated mask, which annotated 13 different nucleus classes.
 These different region classes could merge into three superclasses like tumor, stromal and sTILs because of performance and class imbalance reasons.
 The first channel of the mask encodes pixel-wise the label of the specific class on the tile.
 The instance label of each unique nucleus segmentation could be generated with the matrix product of the second and third channel.
 For advanced identifications the NuCLS dataset provided for every mask a separate file, in which every class instance could be identified throw coordinates.
-The masks were created by 25 Non-Pathologists, which are guided by supervisors.
-They create bounding boxes or a complete segmentation for over 220.000 nuclei.
+The masks were created by 25 non-pathologists, which are guided by supervisors.
+They create bounding boxes or a complete segmentation for over 220,000 nuclei.
 This process results in two different quality datasets.
-The single-rater dataset contains a large number of samples (1744), which are partially corrected and approved by the study coordinators.
-The multi-rater dataset (inferred P-truth) contains only 53 Samples, which are annotated separately by seven experienced Pathologists.
-The different masks for one sample are merged, which results in a very high quality annotation. \makebox[\textwidth][c]{ }
+The single-rater dataset contains a large number of samples (1,744), which are partially corrected and approved by the study coordinators.
+The multi-rater dataset contains only 53 Samples, which are annotated separately by seven experienced pathologists.
+The different masks for one sample are merged, which results in a high quality annotation. \textbf{Class Distribution.} The tumor, stromal, and sTILs class distribution over all samples is nearly even.
+All samples contain the FOV-class (field of view), which consists of any excluded classes that have not been reflected into a superclass, or all areas that have not been annotated.
+The "other"-superclass is the only outlier with a very small amount of samples.
+To strengthen the superclasses the "other"-class was excluded from evaluation.
+The NuCLS Study also excluded this class in its model training so the scores can be easily compared in the result section. \textbf{Exploration.} Before every training phase, the data were analyzed with an exploration algorithm.
+These calculated the mean dimensions and the class distribution over all tiles.
+This information is necessary for the padding routine and class imbalanced correction later in the network configuration phase.
+At the end of the exploration, different partition indices are calculated for the training, validation and evaluation phases.